 There is so much to do, see, and eat in the Windy City that it’s impossible to see it all in 2 days in Chicago – but you can definitely see all the highlights that make the city so great (plus, it’s a good excuse to go back)!

-Read on to help you make the most of your 2 days in Chicago and have the best trip ever!
+Read on for the perfect 2 days in Chicago itinerary to have the best trip ever!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.